FAQ's: Your Questions Answered

 Death benefits are payable to an employee’s surviving spouse, or spouse and children, based upon a percentage of the employee’s wages, subject to a cap.
 A burial allowance is also available.
 If an employee dies as result of a work-related injury, the employee’s dependents–spouse, children, or dependent parents–are entitled to death benefits of up to $100,000, with certain limitations.

+There is no compensation for “pain and suffering” under the current Florida workers compensation law.
 This is an extremely simplified explanation of the Florida workers compensation wage benefits that you can receive under the Florida workers compensation laws.
 In order to determine whether you should be receiving workers compensation wage benefits, it is best to consult with an experienced attorney who can explain what benefits you may be entitled to.
-If you have any questions concerning what benefits you may have, call the law offices of Attorney Dan Newlin at (407) 888-8000.
+If you have any questions concerning what benefits you may have, call Dan Newlin Injury Attorneys at 800-257-1822.
 Our office has attorneys experienced in Workers Compensation law that can answer any questions you may have about your work related injury and help you get all the benefits and compensation you may be entitled.